 Auditing standards require that we perform procedures to obtain an understanding of your government and its internal control environment as part of the annual audit.
-This includes an analysis of significant transaction cycles and an analysis of the City's year-end financial reporting process and preparation of your financial statements.
+This includes an analysis of significant transaction cycles and an analysis of the City of Neenah's ("City") year-end financial reporting process and preparation of your financial statements.